 Can you believe that it’s already time to get our Christmas decorations ready?
 This year has flown by for our family, as I’m sure it has for most.
 It’s also a year when Christmas budgets are going to be a lot tighter than most.
 I have decorations for our guest bathroom already, but I wanted to also do our master bathroom this December.
 We can’t shell out for extra decor, so I’ve started making some to match the existing colors, blush pink, gold, and white.
-I shared this budget-friendly Christmas sign last week.
+I shared this budget-friendly large 2′ Christmas sign and this gorgeous Christmas ornament wreath that can be made for under $15 last week.
 Today I’m going to share a tutorial for making DIY Dollar Tree ornaments that I’ll be hanging on the mini Christmas tree in our bathroom.

 It’s the 10th which means it time for our $10 on the 10th blog hop.
 I’m joining up with a few ladies to share DIY tutorials for ornaments.
-(You might remember Tammie & Terrie’s adorable fall tutorials on the hop from last month.
+(You might remember Tammie & Terrie’s adorable fall tutorials from my DIY pumpkin topiary post last month.
 They are so talented!)
-Each one of our projects costs you less than $10, hence the title, $10 on the 10th.
+Each one of our projects costs you less than $10, hence the title, Under $10 on the 10th.
 Stick around after this tutorial to see all of the beautiful ornaments being shared in the hop.
-Head over to their sites, and let them know I sent you!
+Head over to their sites and let them know I sent you!

 To make these DIY Dollar Tree Christmas ornaments you need: